piggyvenus/women-initiative-workshop/README.md

       play(word)
 ```

-Add the code to call main when executing the script from command-line
+Add the code to call main when executing the script from the command line.
 ```
 if __name__ == "__main__":
     main()